twof/graphql-wg/rfcs/SemanticNullability.md

 - [G][criteria-g]
   - ✅ Error capture positions unchanged when error propagation enabled
 - [H][criteria-h]
-  - 🚫 Implementation and spec simplicity.
+  - ✅ Wrapper types consistent with adornments

 ## 💡 4.
 New "Semantic Non-Null" type, with `?` used for nullable types